-Modikwa TSF was designed to meet the recommended industry guidelines for factor of safety.
+Modikwa TSF was designed to meet the recommended industry guidelines for factor of safety (FoS).
 While operating the tailings facility, the FoS is regularly reviewed through stability analyses.
-It should be noted that proactive procedures for managing the TSF facility have been implemented, which would imply that a "performance- based" approach has also been applied.
+Proactive procedures for managing the TSF have been implemented, which implies that a "performance-based" approach has also been applied.

 Critical controls have been placed on the following critical aspects of the Modikwa TSF's development.
-These controls are monitored monthly and complemented by daily, weekly, monthly, quarterly and annual reviews for any major changes or deviations from the design assumptions.
-The reviews are conducted by a multidisciplinary team which involves the Modikwa TSF operator, EoR, environmental specialists, mine safety personnel, RTFE and ITRB.
+These controls are monitored monthly and complemented by daily, weekly, monthly, quarterly and annual reviews for any major changes or deviations from design assumptions.
+The reviews are conducted by a multidisciplinary team which involves the Modikwa TSF operator, EoR, environmental specialists, mine safety personnel, RTFE (responsible tailings facility engineer) and ITRB.

-Tailings deposition strategy rate of rise and deposition rates
+Tailings deposition strategy rate of rise and denosition rates